-A dataset of MYH7 variants was built from a) disease-causing or likely-pathogenic variants for which phenotypic data are available in the Human Genome Mutation Database (HGMD) (Stenson et al., 2002); b) variants found in a curated dataset extracted from the literature and used for commercial gene testing reports (Health in Code SL); and c) variants detected in a cohort of consecutively evaluated unrelated HCM/DCM patients at the UCLH Heart Hospital.
+A dataset of MYH7 variants was built from a) disease-causing or likely-pathogenic variants for which phenotypic data are available in the Human Genome Mutation Database (HGMD) (Stenson et al., 2002); b) variants found in a curated dataset extracted from the literature and used for commercial gene testing reports (Health in Code SL): and c) variants detected in a cohort of consecutively evaluated unrelated HCM/DCM patients at UCLH.
 Genetic analysis was approved by the UCLH review board (IRB) and informed written consent was obtained from all subjects (Lopes et al., 2013).
-Although there are no co-segregation data or functional studies that can 'prove' the causality of mutations, selected variants from all three datasets were rare as defined by a minor allele frequency (MAF) $<\,0.5\%$ in the ESP6500 NIH Heart, Lung and Blood Institute (NHLBI) exome sequencing project database (Pan et al., 2012; Andreasen et al., 2013).
-Consequently as it is not possible to know whether variants are truly pathogenic, we treat mutations associated with an HCM or DCM cardiomyopathy phenotype in the above-mentioned databases, or in the literature, as actual positives.
+Although there are no co-segregation data or functional studies that can 'prove' the causality of mutations, selected variants from all three datasets were rare as defined by a minor allele frequency (MAF) < 0.5% in the ESP6500 NIH Heart, Lung and Blood Institute (NHLBI) exome sequencing project database (Pan et al., 2012; Andreasen et al., 2013).
 This dataset is larger and more comprehensive than the data available from other sources and contains approximately twice the number of Myosin-7 mutations available in Swissvar/Humsavar.
-The complete dataset has been provided as SupplementaryFile1.xls.
+The complete dataset has been provided as Supplementary File 1.
 Proprietary data from HGMD, where the mutations are not available in other datasets, have been indicated solely by their HGMD accession code.
-The numbers of mutations for each phenotype are summarized in Table S2.